List of JoJo's Bizarre Adventure characters: Part 5: Golden Wind

 Araki said that the main focus of Golden Wind was to draw "beautiful men" who can only exist in a world where there is "beauty in meeting one's doom."
 He wanted the characters and fashion to be in the style of the Italian city of Rome.
 The curls in Giorno Giovanna's hair were inspired by Michelangelo's statue David.
 Araki cited Guido Mista and Prosciutto as characters he enjoyed drawing; the former due to his positive attitude and for being "true to himself without doubts" and the latter for his "brotherly relationship" with his subordinate Pesci and fun Stand power.
 Araki decided to grant Trish Una a Stand power while writing the series, creating Carne's Stand simply for her to fight it, and had more fun drawing Carne than his Stand.

 Part 6: Stone Ocean

 For Stone Ocean, Araki wrote a female protagonist for the first time which he found complicated, but also interesting due to the humanity she could possess.
+He has stated that the reason he had not previously included a female protagonist was because he felt his works did not interest women, but eventually decided that the culture had shifted to one where women could be tough.
+Araki also stated that he visited a prison in Florida in order to do research for the writing of Stone Ocean and Jolyne's experience.
+He believes that Jolyne is the toughest of his protagonists.